smitchell556/cuttle/docs/create_database.rst

 In order to make these objects, you need to import Cuttle and the Column class.
 Create a file ``cuttle_tutorial.py`` and add the following import statements::

-  from cuttle.reef import Cuttle from cuttle.columns import Column
+  from cuttle.reef import Cuttle, Column

 The next line creates a Cuttle object, which we will use to create subclasses of the Model class.
 These subclasses will reflect the tables that Cuttle will